The 3 Greatest Funding Challenges Startups Face (and How to Overcome Them)

 2. Going It Alone

 Going it alone and trying to get your startup to the next level is insanely difficult.
-Many founders think that since they are entrepreneurs that they must be islands unto themselves.
-They are entirely mistaken.
-Neil Patel shares that "at its core, networking is about building relationships.
+Many founders think that since they are entrepreneurs they must be islands unto themselves.
+Neil Patel says that that’s not necessarily the case.
+He shares that, "at its core, networking is about building relationships.
 It's about getting people to know, trust, and want to do business with you.
 The personal and professional connections that you forge can be leveraged to boost your business exponentially."

-While 2020 has derailed most "in-person" networking events, geographic proximity does make connecting with people much easier.
-Seeking out tech networking events will help you build collaborations and partnerships in your industry.
-Author and Speaker J. Kelly Hoey shared Five Rules for Networking Your Startup In A New City.
+While geographic proximity can make connecting with others in-person somewhat challenging, there are likely still some nearby opportunities that will work for you.
+Seeking out networking events for professionals in your industry will help you build collaborations and partnerships that are relevant to you as a founder.
+Author and Speaker J. Kelly Hoey shared Five Rules for Networking Your Startup In A New City:

 3. Not Knowing How Funding Works